Sales of watercraft to nonresidents—Use of watercraft in Washington by nonresidents.

 .
 Completion of an exemption certificate is a statutorily imposed condition for obtaining this exemption.
 Company A has not satisfied the conditions and requirements necessary to grant an exemption under this statute.
 The exemption provisions under RCW 82.08.0273

-does not extend to a separate seller of unattached component parts, even though the parts are installed in the watercraft prior to delivery.
+does not extend to a separate seller of unattached component parts, even though the parts are installed in the yacht prior to delivery.

-(d) Mr. Smith, a resident of British Columbia, Canada, brings his yacht into Washington with the intention of temporarily using the yacht for personal enjoyment.
-Mr. Smith obtains the required identification document issued by the department of licensing.
+(d) Example 4.
+Mr. Smith, a resident of British Columbia, Canada, brings his yacht into Washington with the intention of temporarily using the yacht for personal enjoyment.
+Mr. Smith obtains the required 60-day nonresident vessel permit issued by the department of licensing.
 After four months of personal use, the yacht experiences mechanical difficulty.
-The yacht is taken to a repair facility and due to the extensive nature of the damage the yacht remains at the repair facility for six months.
-As explained in subsection (4)(c) of this section, Mr. Smith makes a timely filing of each required "Nonresident Out-of-State Vessel Repair Affidavit."
+The yacht is taken to a repair facility and due to the extensive nature of the damage the yacht remains at the repair facility for six months being repaired.
+As explained in subsection (4)(c) of this rule, Mr. Smith timely files each required "Nonresident Vessel Repair Affidavit."
 An employee of the repair facility is on board the yacht during all testing, and there is no personal use by Mr. Smith during this period.
 Upon completion of the repairs and testing, Mr. Smith takes delivery at the repair facility.

-Mr. Smith may personally use the yacht in Washington waters for up to two months after taking delivery of the repaired yacht.
+Mr. Smith obtains a second 60-day nonresident vessel permit so he may personally use the yacht in Washington waters for up to two months after taking delivery of the repaired yacht.
 He will not incur liability for use tax because the instate use of the yacht for personal enjoyment will not exceed six months in a twelve-month period.
-The time the yacht is at the repair facility exclusively for repair does not count against the period of time Mr. Smith is considered to be "temporarily" using the yacht in Washington for personal enjoyment.
-Retail sales tax is due, and must be paid, however, on all charges for repair parts and labor.
+The time the yacht is at the repair facility exclusively for repair does not count against the period of time Mr. Smith is considered to be "temporarily" using the yacht in Washington for personal enjoyment because he properly filed the repair affidavit with the department.
+Retail sales tax is due, and must be paid, on all charges for repair parts and labor.
 The exemption from sales tax for purchases of vessels does not extend to repairs.